-Boards work by getting real-time train positions WMATA makes available through it’s API, and turning on LEDs for the station a train is arriving at or has most recently left from.
+Boards work by getting real-time train positions WMATA makes available through it’s API, and turning on LEDs for the station a train is arriving at or most recently departed.

-WMATA provides a list of every train in service, the line it’s on, and which circuit (i.e. track segment) it’s currently on.
-For each train, the board checks which stations the train is between, including if it’s arriving at a station (currently using two circuits before a station as “arriving”); and records that the train’s line has a train at that station.
-After going through all active train positions, the board goes through all stations and sees if any line has a train “at” each station, setting the LED for that station to the line’s color if there is and turning the LED off if not.
+WMATA provides a list of every train in service and the line and track segment they’re on.
+For each train, the board checks which stations the train is between, including if it’s arriving at a station (currently using two segments before a station as “arriving”); and records that the train’s line has a train at that station.
+After going through all active train positions, the board goes through all stations and sees if any line has a train “at” the station.
+If a line has a train “at” the station, the LED turns on to that line’s color, and turns off if no line has a train there.
 The board then updates all LEDs to show the new positions, and waits twenty seconds before getting new train positions from WMATA.

 Important: Train positions are taken directly from WMATA, and are only as accurate as the location data WMATA provides.
 In particular, WMATA may report a train’s position “at” a station that is closed for repairs, or “at” the station before a series of closed stations long after a train has left.
-Further, a circuit is not a uniform measurement, so while a train may move on the board because it is two circuits away from the station it may not be close enough for an “ARR” message to appear at a station.
-Finally, the board has LEDs for stations that are not yet open as of July 2022 (i.e. Potomac Yard and the Silver Line Expansion), and therefore do not turn on.
+Further, a segment is not a uniform measurement, so while a train may move on the board because it is two circuits away from the station it may not be close enough for an “ARR” message to appear at a station.
+Finally, the board has LEDs for stations that are not yet open as of April 2023 (i.e. Potomac Yard), and therefore do not turn on.
 I will try to release software updates as soon as the stations open, but make no guarantees on timeliness.
-You are responsible for updating your board with any new software, though I will try to maintain voluntary notification emails.
+While boards have an auto-update feature, the software is provided as-is and comes with no guarantees or warrantees.